ni/measurement-plugin-service-extension-example/docs/README.md

     !["Call_Server_Methods"](call_apis.png)

+## NOTE

+The service classes and provided interfaces should be defined based on the user's preference for which user-defined service they wish to interact with in the measurements.

 ## Conclusion

 This guide should have provided you with the steps to implement a user-defined service and how it